Deforestation in Brazil: History

 Before the 1960s, much of the forest remained intact due to restrictions on access to the Amazon beyond partial clearing along the river banks.
 The poor soil made plantation-based agriculture unprofitable.
 The key point in deforestation of the Amazon came when colonists established farms in the forest in the 1960s.
 They farmed based on crop cultivation and used the slash and burn method.
 The colonists were unable to successfully manage their fields and the crops due to weed invasion and loss of soil fertility.
 Soils in the Amazon are productive for only a very short period of time after the land is cleared, so farmers there must constantly move and clear more and more land.

 Amazonian colonization was dominated by cattle raising, not only because grass did grow in the poor soil, but also because ranching required little labor, generated decent profit, and awarded social status.
 However, farming led to extensive deforestation and environmental damage.

 Slash and burn forest removal in Brazil increased dramatically in the 1970s and 1980s.

 An estimated 30% of deforestation is due to small farmers; the rate of deforestation in areas they inhabit is greater than in areas occupied by medium and large ranchers, who own 89% of the Legal Amazon's private land.
 This underlines the importance of using previously cleared land for agriculture, rather than the usual, politically easier path of distributing still-forested areas.
 The number of small farmers versus large landholders fluctuates with economic and demographic pressures.

 Causes

-NASA satellite observation of deforestation in the Mato Grosso state of Brazil.
+NASA FIRMS satellite observation of deforestation in the Mato Grosso state of Brazil.
 The transformation from forest to farm is evident by the paler square shaped areas under development.

 Deforestation in Brazil has been linked with an extractive economic growth model that relies on factor accumulation (labor, capital, land) rather than total factor productivity, where Brazil's frontier expansion in the "arc of deforestation" is a manifestation of land accumulation.
 Under this model, with a strong focus on commodities exports, deforestation is an economic choice, often linked to cattle ranching, mining, soybean production or logging, and influenced by factors raising the external competitiveness of Amazonian farmers, ranging from infrastructure development (especially roads) to a depreciating real exchange rate.
 Land grabbing in the Amazon is associated with the rational expectation that this growth model will continue to raise rural land prices, creating incentives to grab public lands.